ericbear/cocos2dx-tools/README.md

 - import the project into eclipse under "android" sub-folder

 add android project into existing ios project (XCode 4.X)
-- copy all files to your project folder which is same as xcode project file
+- extract the creation script("setup_project") to your project folder which is same as xcode project file
 - run the script "add_android_into_ios_project.sh"
 	- make sure that "COCOS2DX_ROOT", "NDK_ROOT" & "ANDROID_SDK_ROOT" are defined on your environment
 - the procedure should be as same as COCOS2DX "create_android_project.sh" except one more prompt "Input the project name:"